 Traditionally, Linux was a reserve for developers, system administrators, and Enterprise users for hosting websites and other applications.
 There was a time when Linux posed a great deal of complexity to beginners and simply discouraged them from embracing it.

-Over time, the vibrant Open source community has made enormous efforts in bringing Linux closer to the ordinary Windows and mac users by making it more user-friendly and easy to use.
+Over time, the vibrant Open source community has made enormous efforts in bringing Linux closer to ordinary Windows and Mac users by making it more user-friendly and easy to use.

 1. Zorin OS

-Zorin has been around since 2009, with the latest release being Zorin 15.2 which is available in 4 editions namely: Ultimate, Core, Lite, and Education.
+Zorin has been around since 2009, with the latest release being Zorin OS 16.2 which is available in 4 editions namely: Pro, Core, Lite, and Education.

 All editions come packed with office productivity software such as LibreOffice alongside useful utilities and applications to get you started.
 Zorin is also secure with periodic security patches and feature updates to address any security flaws and improve the performance of the system.